Do Changing Social Attitudes Change What May Be Deemed Discriminatory?

 What Is Sensitive and May Be Felt Discriminatory Is Constantly Changing.
 The Goal of Anti-Discrimination Law Is to Encourage Understanding With Mutual Respect For the Dignity and Worth of Each Person So to Enable a Sense of Welcome Within Society.

-A Helpful Guide On How to Determine and Understand What May Constitute As Discrimination In Our Ever Evolving Social Climate
+A Helpful Guide On How to Determine What May Constitute As Discrimination In Our Ever Evolving Social Climate

 Within the social climate of current times, what may be felt offensive by some may be significantly different than what was previously accepted without concern or what perhaps even what went unnoticed.
 Essentially, what just a few years ago would be viewed as completely innocuous may now be a sensitive issue.
 For example, and although deemed as an abuse of process and thus an unfortunate waste of resources, was the case of Doe v.
 A&W Canada, 2013 HRTO 1259 wherein a proceeding was initiated against the corpoate entity for A&W restaurants in Canada.
 Within the matter, discrimination allegations were framed as based upon a variety of Human Rights Code, R.S.O.
 1990, c.
 H.19 protected concerns relating to sexual orientation, gender identity, gender expression, age, marital status, and family status, for failing to represent non-conventional families and individuals within family oriented menu options.
 Specifically, the allegations were: